OpensourceICTSolutions/zabbix-mysql-partitioning-perl/README.md

 #4 For RHEL9 based systems use the CRB repository (Rocky Linux 9 specific) to get Perl-DataTime. dnf config-manager --set-enabled crb

+#5 For ZBX7.0 a new table was added (history_bin).
+As such, for older version we can comment the line that partitions this table.

-Make sure to uncomment the correct lines (see blog post), the default is setup for MySQL 5.6 or MariaDB.
+Make sure to uncomment the correct lines (see blog post), the default is setup for MySQL 5.6 or MariaDB and Zabbix version higher than 7.0.

 Also, see common issues at the bottom of the blog post.